 How can I view my private keys?

 We designed Exodus to make it easy to hold blockchain assets.
 Exodus has a sophisticated backup and restoration system that manages your private keys behind-the-scenes.
 Although Exodus does not recommend manual management of private keys, many advanced users want to view and test private keys interactions.
-After using your private keys, please make sure no one is around the system you are viewing it on.
+While viewing your private keys, please make sure no one is around the system you are viewing it on.
 If anyone is able to view your system with remote-sharing apps like TeamViewer etc. please first disconnect them.
-You can just export new copies from Exodus if you need them again.
+You can just view again inside Exodus if you need them again.

 Each asset inside Exodus has a set of private keys.
 To view your private keys:

 - If you are using Windows or Linux, it can be accessed by pressing Ctrl+Shift+D. (For new users this means holding the Control key with the Shift key at the same time and then pressing D - essentially you are pressing 3 keys at once.)

 - Decide what asset you want to view the private keys of.
-In this example, we are going to export the private keys for Bitcoin.
+In this example, we are going to view the private keys for EOS Mainnet.
 These steps are the same for the other assets.

-- Choose Developer > Assets > (Your Desired Asset) > Export Private Keys…
+- Choose Developer > Assets > (Your Desired Asset) > View Private Keys